 Why must newer always be better?
 What a sad outlook it must be to only think that games made in the last few years are worthwhile.
 It means that even the games you now love, will eventually become the dreaded retro game, something untouchable.
 Is that all art is to some people?
 Temporary?
 I think that’s an awful way at looking at things.

 To go further, think of the newest Indiana Jones.
-The original trilogy of Indiana Jones was amazing (although Temple of Doom could have been better).
-Should we abandon those memories for Indy’s new godforsaken alien misadventure with Shia Labeouf?
+The original trilogy of Indiana Jones was amazing (although Temple of Doom could have used less monkey brains).
+Should we abandon those memories for Indy’s godforsaken alien misadventure with Shia Labeouf?
 I pray not.

 I love classic games because they are so raw and primal.
 They pushed the boundaries of where we only dared dream.
 Something like Mario 64 or Ocarina of Time will always blow my mind.
 I don’t need a shinier version of it.